 This article about checking a car seat on an airplane is written by certified Child Passenger Safety Technician Melissa Conn and may contain affiliate links.

 Bringing a car seat on a flight isn’t exactly fun.
-So why should you consider it check checking a car seat on an airplane seems so much easier and everyone seems to do it?
+So why should you consider it?
+Checking a car seat on an airplane seems so much easier and everyone seems to do it?
 In this article we’ll discuss the pros and cons to help you decide if you should baggage check or gate check a car seat or if you should bring it on board with you.

-The risks of checking a car seat on an airplane
+The risks of checking a car seat on a plane

 1. There may not be a safe way to restrain your baby